endurodave/StateMachineWithModernDelegates/README.md

 <p>This repository combines state machines and asynchronous delegates into a single project.
 The goal for the article is to provide a complete working project with threads, timers, events, and state machines all working together.
 To illustrate the concept, the example project implements a state-based self-test engine utilizing asynchronous communication between threads.</p>

-<p><a href="https://www.cmake.org/">CMake</a>&nbsp;is used to create the build files.
-CMake is free and open-source software.
-Windows, Linux and other toolchains are supported.
-See the <strong>CMakeLists.txt </strong>file for more information.</p>

 <p>Related GitHub repositories:</p>

 <ul>
     <li><a href="https://github.com/endurodave/DelegateMQ">DelegateMQ in C++</a> - a header-only library enables function invocations on any callable, either synchronously, asynchronously, or on a remote endpoint</li>
     <li><a href="https://github.com/endurodave/StateMachine">State Machine Design in C++</a> - a compact C++ state machine</li>
 </ul>

+# Getting Started
+[CMake](https://cmake.org/) is used to create the project build files.
+See `CMakeLists.txt` for more information.

+1. Clone the repository.
+2. From the repository root, run the following CMake command:
+   `cmake -B Build .`
+3. Build and run the project within the `Build` directory.

 # Asynchronous Delegate Callbacks